-My initial on-site visit and observations of the subject property occurred on October 30, 2021, and my final on-site observations of the subject property were on January 5, 2022.
-At those times, I made independent visual assessments of the whole of the subject property noting relevant characteristics of the land/site, building and site improvements, the location, and path of the takings, and detrimental effects the takings will impose on the Remainder of the Servient Estate, if applicable.
+My initial on-site visit and observations of the subject property occurred on October 30, 2021, and my final on-site observations were on January 5, 2022.
+At those times, I made independent visual assessments of the whole of the subject property noting relevant characteristics of the land/site and site improvements, if any, the location and path of the takings, and detrimental effects the takings will impose on the Remainder of the Servient Estate, if applicable.

 Furthermore, during the development stage of this assignment, I gathered relevant specific and general data meaningful to the assignment.
-Relevant general data consist of information about trends in the social, economic, governmental, and environmental forces that affect property value in a defined market area.
+Relevant general data consist of information about social, economic, governmental, and environmental trends that affect property value in a defined market area.

 Relevant specific data consist of information that pertains to the subject property and the comparative sales, such as legal, physical, and locational characteristics, as well as sales history, land size, auditor's valuation, and real estate taxes, the existence and/or availability of municipal utilities, a comprehensive plan, current zoning, and the probability of a zoning change, if applicable.
-I accomplished my research by examining various public records; viewing various utility, zoning, and future land-use plats or maps; and discussions with various public officials as needed.
+I accomplished my research by examining various public records, viewing various utility, zoning, and future land-use plats or maps, and discussions with various public officials as needed.

-After making relevant neighborhood and subject property observations, and identifying the most relevant value-influencing characteristics of the land/site (such as the subject), I then considered the intended use of the appraisal report and the applicable type and definition of value.
-Then in the instance before and after the takings, I developed highest-and-best-use tests for purposes of determining the probable zones of use/highest use, or uses, of the study property
+After making relevant neighborhood and subject property observations and identifying the most relevant valueinfluencing characteristics of the land/site (such as the subject), I considered the appraisal report's intended use and the applicable type and definition of value.
+Then in the instance before and after the takings, I developed highestand-best-use tests to determine the probable zones of use/highest use or uses of the study property.

 Additionally, because the study property is subject to a condemnation action, a larger parcel(s) test was required.
-The purpose of the larger parcel analysis in the before instance was to determine the zones of use/larger parcel(s) from which the takings will occur.
-The purpose of the analysis in the after instance was to determine the impact of the taking(s) on the Remainder of the Servient Estate/Larger Parcel(s).
+The purpose of the larger parcel analysis in the before instance was to determine the zones of use/larger from which the takings will occur.
+The purpose of the analysis in the after instance was to assess the impact of the taking(s) on the Remainder of the Servient Estate/Larger Parcel (s).
 In addition, I considered the effects of the take(s), if any, on the beneficial interest that the Condemnee may own in contiguous or remote tracts or parcels that were not subject to a taking.